SeaOfNodes/Simple/chapter01/README.md

 ### Node Comparisons

-Nodes will by default be compared such that two nodes are equal if they have the same class type, and if all input nodes have the same Node ID.
+Nodes will by default be compared such that two nodes are equal if they have the same class type, and all input nodes have the same Node ID.

 ### Start Node